 We Care Eurobodalla

-Project: Working with local food retailers to reduce single-use plastic by helping them make the change to environmentally sustainable utensils and packaging.
+Project: Working with local businesses including food, accommodation and retail to reduce single-use plastic by helping them make the change to environmentally sustainable products and packaging.

 Start: July 2018

 Funding: This project is funded by the NSW Environmental Trust.